Eyad-Mostafa/Training.CodingTracker/README.md

 - **End Time:** The end time of the session.
 - **Duration:** The duration of the session.
 - **Description:** A brief description of the session.

-## Contributing
-Contributions are welcome!
-If you have any ideas or improvements, feel free to open an issue or submit a pull request.